apache/parquet-format/VariantShredding.md

 > **This specification is still under active development, and has not been formally adopted.**

 The Variant type is designed to store and process semi-structured data efficiently, even with heterogeneous values.
-Query engines encode each Variant value in a self-describing format, and store it as a group containing `value` and `metadata` binary fields in Parquet.
+Query engines encode each Variant value in a self-describing format, and store it as a `VARIANT` annotated group containing `value` and `metadata` binary fields in Parquet.
 Since data is often partially homogenous, it can be beneficial to extract certain fields into separate Parquet columns to further improve performance.
 We refer to this process as **shredding**.
 Each Parquet file remains fully self-describing, with no additional metadata required to read or fully reconstruct the Variant data from the file.